-For future developments, we could consider applying the proposed methodologies to larger registries and various cancer sites.
-Additionally, extending the models to include tumor stage at diagnosis would be valuable.
-Although tumor stage data is more challenging to collect for cancer registries, it is a strong prognostic variable, alongside age and calendar year at diagnosis.
-Incorporating this variable could provide more detailed insights into cancer patients' survival outcomes.
-Moreover, while we utilized Neural Networks and GAMs to model the cure fraction, other classification models within the field of machine learning could also be applied.
+Future research could focus, on one hand, on performing sensitivity analyses on the choice of the Weibull distribution and, on the other hand, on extending the model-based approach considered in Di Mari et al. (2025) \cite{DiMari2025} to incorporate the flexible covariate functions used in this work.
+Moreover, while we proposed to use Neural Networks and GAMs to model the cure fraction, other models within the field of machine learning known to be very flexible could also be applied.
 Exploring methods such as Random Forests \cite{breiman2001}, XGBoost \cite{chen2016}, and Support Vector Machines \cite{cortes1995} may yield further improvements.
-Finally, we could consider extending the other cure models described in Section \ref{sec:intro} to incorporate the flexible covariate functions used in this study.